 The Council has determined that it will only use approved counterparties from overseas countries with a sovereign credit rating from the three main ratings agencies that is equal to or above AA-.
-Banks domiciled in the UK are exempt from this minimum sovereign credit rating, so may be used if the sovereign rating of the UK fall below AA-.

-The list of countries that qualify using these credit criteria as at November 2021 is shown below.
+The list of countries that qualify using these credit criteria as at 2nd December 2022 is shown below.
 This list will be amended by officers should ratings change in accordance with this policy.

 ΑΑΑ AA+ AA AA-

 Australia Canada Abu Dhabi (UAE) Belgium

-Denmark Finland France Hong Kong
+Denmark Finland France Qatar

-Germany USA Qatar
+Germany USA UK

-Luxembourg UK

 Netherlands

 Norway

 Singapore

 Sweden

 Switzerland